-Quantum gravitational states of ultracold neutrons in the gravitational field of the Earth above a mirror \cite{Gibbs1975} have been observed experimentally in \cite{Nesvizhevsky2002}--\cite{Abele2010}.
-The experimental analysis of a spatial distribution of a probability density of quantum gravitational states of ultracold neutrons has been carried out in \cite{AbeleWF1,AbeleWF2} by measuring of a free fall of ultracold neutrons on a mirror and reviewed in \cite{AbeleWF3}.
-In turn, the measurements of transitions between quantum gravitational states of ultracold neutrons, bouncing between two mirrors in the gravitational field of the Earth, have been performed in \cite{Jenke2011,Jenke2012}.
-The wave functions and the binding energies of quantum gravitational states of ultracold neutrons, located between two mirrors, have been calculated in \cite{Ivanov2013}.
-Recently the experimental data on a spatial distribution of the ultracold neutrons in the gravitational field of the Earth above a mirror, obtained by Ichikawa {\it et al.} \cite{Ichikawa2014}, have been interpreted as a spatial distribution of the quantum gravitational states of ultracold neutrons.
-The authors have investigated a vertical distribution of ultracold neutrons, moved above a horizontal mirror and projected onto a pixelated horizontal detector above a mirror by scattering by a cylindrical mirror.
-An observed spatial modulation of a spatial distribution of ultracold neutrons has been interpreted as a spatial distribution of quantum gravitational states of ultracold neutrons.
-For a confirmation of such an interpretation the authors have carried out a theoretical analysis of the experimental data by using the Wigner function \cite{Wigner1932}.
+Furthermore, transitions between quantum gravitational states of ultracold neutrons, bouncing between two mirrors in the Earth's gravitational field, have been experimentally examined in \cite{Jenke2011, Jenke2012}.
+Theoretical calculations of wave functions and binding energies for quantum gravitational states of ultracold neutrons confined between two mirrors are reported in \cite{Ivanov2013} (see also \cite{Mota:2006ed, Brax:2011hb}).

+Recently, experimental data on the spatial distribution of ultracold neutrons in the Earth's gravitational field above a mirror, obtained by Ichikawa {et al.} \cite{Ichikawa2014}, were interpreted as representing the spatial distribution of quantum gravitational states.
+In their study, the authors analyzed the vertical distribution of ultracold neutrons above a horizontal mirror, as projected onto a pixelated horizontal detector.
+This was achieved by scattering neutrons off a cylindrical mirror.
+The observed spatial modulation was interpreted as the spatial distribution of quantum gravitational states.
+To support this interpretation, the authors performed a theoretical analysis of the experimental data using the Wigner function formalism \cite{Wigner1932a, Wigner1932b}.

-In this paper we analyse a spatial distribution of quantum gravitational states of ultracold neutrons for the experimental setup by Ichikawa {\it et al.} \cite{Ichikawa2014}.
-A spatial distribution of quantum gravitational states of ultracold neutrons we analyse in terms of i) a spatial distribution of a probability density \cite{Davydov1965} and ii) a spatial distribution of the Wigner function \cite{Wigner1932} of quantum gravitational states of ultracold neutrons.
-Unfortunately our theoretical analysis cannot confirm that the experimental data by Ichikawa {\it et al.} \cite{Ichikawa2014} correspond to a spatial distribution of quantum gravitational states of ultracold neutrons.
+In this paper, we analyze the spatial distribution of quantum gravitational states of ultracold neutrons for the experimental setup employed by Ichikawa {et al.} \cite{Ichikawa2014}.
+Specifically, we examine the distribution in terms of: (i) the spatial probability density \cite{Davydov1965} and (ii) the spatial distribution of the Wigner function \cite{Wigner1932a,Wigner1932b} of these states.
+However, our theoretical analysis indicates that the experimental data reported by Ichikawa {et al.} \cite{Ichikawa2014} do not conclusively correspond to the spatial distribution of quantum gravitational states of ultracold neutrons.

-\section{Experimental setup of Ichikawa's experiment on spatial distribution of quantum gravitational states of ultracold neutrons}
+\section{Experimental Setup of Ichikawa's Experiment on Spatial Distribution of Quantum Gravitational States of Ultracold Neutrons}